Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 The two of them stared at each other in the tense, deadly moment and the younger man broke the spell by croaking out something.

-*“Please….
-Sorry… Sorry…”*
+*"Please….
+Sorry… Sorry…"*

 Yan snarled and took out his frustration on the hand-axe by flinging it viciously into the underbrush.
 He backed off and took several deep breaths to recover himself.

-“I know… I know.”
+"I know… I know."
 He grunted.
 He extended a hand and helped the younger man to his feet.
-“First time?”
+"First time?"

-“Yes...Tarek.
-Tarek Bark-Breaker.”
+"Yes...Tarek.
+Tarek Bark-Breaker."

-“Yan Given-Man.”
+"Yan Given-Man."

 They hugged like old friends.

-“I’m sorry,” Tarek repeated.
+"I’m sorry," Tarek repeated.

-“I don’t blame you,” Yan replied.
-“You don’t have a Given Man to mentor you?”
+"I don’t blame you," Yan replied.
+"You don’t have a Given Man to mentor you?"

-“He went away.
-We don’t know what happened to him, he just…”
+"He went away.
+We don’t know what happened to him, he just…"

-“Let me guess.
-You saw smoke from another village and he went to investigate?”
+"Let me guess.
+You saw smoke from another village and he went to investigate?"

 Tarek stiffened.
-“Yes!
-You too?”
+"Yes!
+You too?"

-“The young man we sent to look came back, burned but alive.
-Something destroyed the village… ours was east of here.”
+"The young man we sent to look came back, burned but alive.
+Something destroyed the village… ours was east of here."

-“Mine is north.”
+"Mine is north."

-“*Godshit!*” Yan swore.
-“That means there’s more than one…”
+"*Godshit!*" Yan swore.
+"That means there’s more than one…"

-“One what?”
+"One what?"

-“A beast, like a Skithral made of stone, twice as big as a yshek.
-It spits blue fire and sends birds with knives for wings to scout for it.”
+"A beast, like a Skithral made of stone, twice as big as a yshek.
+It spits blue fire and sends birds with knives for wings to scout for it."

 Tarek blinked at him.
-“You SAW it?”
+"You SAW it?"

-“Saw its corpse.
-Two men of my village found it asleep and tore its guts out.”
+"Saw its corpse.
+Two men of my village found it asleep and tore its guts out."

 Tarek sighed and relaxed a little.
-“At least it had guts to tear out.
-What kind of beast spits *fire*?”
+"At least it had guts to tear out.
+What kind of beast spits *fire*?"

-“I don’t understand it either…” Yan looked around, and saw the trail sign not far away between the trees.
-“We’re only two days from the lodge.
+"I don’t understand it either…" Yan looked around, and saw the trail sign not far away between the trees.
+"We’re only two days from the lodge.
 I’ll stay with you, Tarek.
-Help you damp that Fire.”
+Help you damp that Fire."

-“Thank you, Yan.”
+"Thank you, Yan."
 Tarek wiped sweat out of his ears and shook himself out.
-“It’s… been hard.
-I nearly killed my brother.”
+"It’s… been hard.
+I nearly killed my brother."

-Yan put a hand on his shoulder sympathetically. “...I know.
-But the Lodge will help you.”
+Yan put a hand on his shoulder sympathetically. "...I know.
+But the Lodge will help you."

 Tarek shot an irritated glance at the Neyma, which was still making strangled agonized bleating noises.
-“We should shut that up.”
+"We should shut that up."

-“Mm.
+"Mm.
 Don’t let good meat go to waste.
-You’ll need it.”
+You’ll need it."
 Yan retrieved his dropped spear and made a *’do you mind if I-?’* gesture to the wounded beast.
 Tarek twitched his head in assent, and moments later the wailing animal was mercifully and easily dead.

 The two of them knelt and anointed themselves with its blood - a touch between the eyes, and two stripes under each eye - and set about butchering the carcass, which was quick work for two seasoned hunters.